 As an investment banker in the financial services sector for over 30 years, Mr. Paumgarten was an early proponent of consolidation in the industry and has participated in numerous landmark transactions including the sale of Barnett Banks to Nationsbank, the spin-off of Capital One from Signet Bank and the sale of First Security to Wells Fargo.

 Mr. Paumgarten holds a B.A. in History from the University of Pennsylvania, where he is Chairman of Friends of Pennsylvania Rowing, and an M.B.A. from Columbia University.
-Mr. Paumgarten is the lead director of Scripps Networks Interactive.
+Mr. Paumgarten is a director of Corsair portfolio company Jackson Hewitt Tax Service Inc.

-Mr. Dempsey is a Managing Director of Corsair.
+Mr. Dempsey is a Managing Director of Corsair and serves as a member of the Investment Committee.
 He joined Corsair in 2016 and is based in New York.

 Mr. Dempsey is head of Corsair’s investor relations with limited partners.
 Prior to joining Corsair, Mr. Dempsey served as President of the North American Business of Fulcrum Asset Management, a UK-based asset management firm with $3.5 billion in assets under management.
 Prior to Fulcrum, Mr. Dempsey was a Partner and Head of Business Development at Tremblant Capital, where he was responsible for new business development, marketing and existing investor relationships.
 Previously, Mr. Dempsey worked at Goldman Sachs Asset Management, where he was a Managing Director in the Quantitative Strategies group with coverage responsibilities for hundreds of institutional investors across multiple products.
 Mr. Dempsey began his career at Fiduciary Trust where he was a Senior Vice President and Portfolio Manager.